Tewsma/CG/Atividade III - CG/pipeline.md

 # icg

-﻿## Atividade 3 Int CG - Transformations
+## Atividade 3 Introducao a CG - Transformations

 Foi utilizada a biblioteca GLM no código template.